-Figure 4.39 Advertising for multiple BIGs
+Figure 4.40 Advertising for multiple BIGs

 The SID should not change often - it is typically static until a device goes through a power cycle and is often static for life.
-The Broadcast_ID is static for the life of the BIG.
-Broadcast Sinks can take advantage of these IDs to reconnect to a Broadcaster that they know if they recognise the SID and Broadcast_ID.
+The Broadcast\ID is static for at least the life of the BIG.
+Broadcast Sinks can take advantage of these IDs to reconnect to a Broadcast Source that they know if they recognise the SID and Broadcast\ID.